CSCmaster/Forecasting-2025-Canadian-Election-by-regression-model/README.md

 ## Statement on LLM usage
-The abstract and introduction were written with the help of Chatgpt 4.0 and the entire chat history is available in inputs/llms/usage.txt.
+The abstract and introduction were written with the help of ChatGPT 4.0 and the entire chat history is available in inputs/llms/usage.txt.